Mapping Water Pollution in Pittsburgh

 The Interventions

-I proposed an ecology of interventions - not a single solution, but a network of coordinated actions across multiple scales and timeframes.
+We proposed an ecology of interventions.
+Not a single solution, but a network of coordinated actions across multiple scales and timeframes.
 From green infrastructure pilots to policy advocacy to public education campaigns.

 Read: Designing Systems Interventions